gizak/termui/README.md

 	}
 `````

-Note that components can be overlapped (I'd rather call this as a feature...), `Render(Renderer...)` renders its args from left to right (i.e. each component's weight is arising from left to right).
+Note that components can be overlapped (I'd rather call this as a feature...), `Render(rs ...Renderer)` renders its args from left to right (i.e. each component's weight is arising from left to right).

 ## Widgets